Using Kotlin to Manage SENDTO Intents for Several Email Accounts in Android

 Command Description

-putExtra(Intent.EXTRA_EMAIL, arrayOf("recipient@example.com")) Adds an extra piece of information to the intent; specifically, the email address of the recipient.
+putExtra(Intent.EXTRA_EMAIL, arrayOf("recipient@example.com")) Adds a new piece of information to the purpose, namely the recipient's email address.

-putExtra(Intent.EXTRA_SUBJECT, "Email Subject") Adds the email's subject as an extra piece of information to the intent.
+putExtra(Intent.EXTRA_SUBJECT, "Email Subject") Adds the subject of the email as an additional detail to the message.

 Kotlin and Android Framework